abdulrahman-khan/Quartz-Portfolio/content/Projects/Projects Home.md

-Here lies a collection of things I’ve built whhich I'm not to embarassed to talk about.
+Here lies a collection of things I’ve built.
 Some still work, some over-engineered, all fueled by questionable life choices and a drive to fix problems nobody asked me to fix.

 ---